su-ntu-ctp/5m-data-2.6-data-pipelines-orchestration/lesson.md

 You will be prompted to enter many options, we just need to enter the following:

-- `auth_token`: `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`
+- `auth_token`: Please use the same auth token you created for your own repo during the last lesson
 - `repositories`: `["pandas-dev/pandas"]`

 This will add the configuration to the `meltano.yml` file, and the secret auth token to the `.env` file.
+Note that if you want to set them programatically, you can refer to: https://hub.meltano.com/extractors/tap-github/

 Now that the extractor has been configured, it'll know where and how to find your data, but won't yet know which specific entities and attributes (tables and columns) you're interested in.